 Be a leader in understanding the complex challenges of cities and developing effective solutions.

-INITIATIVE 1: Form the Georgia State University Council for the Progress of Cities (CPC).
+2011 Initiative 1: Form the Georgia State University Council for the Progress of Cities.